Updated on April 29th, 2026 by Felix Martinez

-Gladstone Land Corporation (LAND) is a Real Estate Investment Trust.
+Gladstone Land Corporation (LAND) is a Real Estate Investment Trust (REIT).
 REITs are popular investments because they typically pay high dividend yields.
-Gladstone Land is one of 208 publicly-traded REITs in the Sure Dividend database.
-You can see all 208 REITs here.
+Gladstone Land is one of 106 publicly traded REITs in the Sure Dividend database.
+You can see all 106 REITs here.

-Gladstone Land has a dividend yield of 3.2%, which is not the highest yield around, especially for a REIT.
-On the positive side, the trust pays its dividends each month, rather than each quarter, and the yield is still meaningfully higher than what the S&P 500 offers.
+Gladstone Land’s dividend yield is 5.6%, which is generous for a REIT.
+The trust pays dividends monthly rather than quarterly, but the yield is still meaningfully higher than the S&P 500’s.

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below:

 Gladstone Land is a unique REIT.
-Many REITs own physical buildings across various industries like retail or healthcare.
-Gladstone Land, however, owns farmland, as well as vineyards.
+While many REITs own physical buildings across industries such as retail and healthcare, Gladstone Land also owns farmland and vineyards.

-This article will discuss the trust’s prospects and why it could be a valuable stock for diversification.
+This article will discuss the trust’s prospects and why it could be a valuable addition to a diversified portfolio.

 Business Overview

-Gladstone Land Corporation is a real estate investment trust, or REIT, that specializes in the owning and operating of farmland in the U.S. The trust owns roughly 160 farms, comprising over 110,000 acres of farmable land.
-Gladstone’s business is made up of three different options available to farmers, all of which are done on a triplenet basis.
+Gladstone Land Corporation is a real estate investment trust, or REIT, that specializes in owning and operating farmland in the U.S. The trust owns roughly 160 farms, comprising over 110,000 acres of farmable land.
+Gladstone’s business involves three different options available to farmers, all of which are done on a triple–net basis.

 Related: Agriculture stocks list and analysis

-The trust offers longterm sale-leaseback transactions, traditional leases of farmland, and outright purchases of farm properties.
+The trust offers long–term sale-leaseback transactions, traditional farmland leases, and outright purchases of farm properties.

-Triple-net leases are appealing as the trust receives a steady stream of rental income, while the tenants are responsible for real estate taxes, insurance, and maintenance expenses.
-Some of the trust’s leases also include a revenue-sharing component, based on the crops harvested on the farms.
+Triple-net leases are appealing because the trust receives a steady stream of rental income while the tenants are responsible for real estate taxes, insurance, and maintenance expenses.
+Some of the trust’s leases also include a revenue-sharing component based on the crops harvested on the farms.

-The REIT has enjoyed strong portfolio metrics such as occupancy and rental income growth.
+The REIT has enjoyed strong portfolio metrics, including occupancy and rental income growth.

 Source: Investor Presentation

-Gladstone Land’s investment focus is primarily on fresh produce, which it believes is the group with superior long-term fundamentals.
+Gladstone Land’s investment focus is primarily on fresh produce, which it believes has superior long-term fundamentals.

-Commodities tend to yield less for farmers, so lessors of the farmland also tend to earn less.
-Focusing on the best plots of land that are used for the most profitable crops is an advantage for Gladstone Land.
+Commodities tend to yield less for farmers, so lessors of farmland also tend to earn less.
+Gladstone Land has an advantage by focusing on the best plots of land for the most profitable crops.

-U.S. farmland has proven to be a very strong investment over many years, characterized by stronger returns and lower volatility than other real estate investments, and the S&P 500 Index.
+U.S. farmland has proven to be a very strong investment over many years, with returns that are stronger and volatility that is lower than those of other real estate investments and the S&P 500 Index.

 Growth Prospects

-Gladstone Land has positive long-term growth prospects, because it stands to capitalize on two major long-term trends.
-The first catalyst is the growth of the global population.
-The world population is around 7.5 billion, and strong growth rates are expected to continue.
+Gladstone Land has positive long-term growth prospects because it stands to capitalize on two major long-term trends.
+The first catalyst is the growth of the global population, which is around 8.0 billion, with strong growth expected to continue.

 At the same time, there is only so much land for farming.
-In fact, the supply of available farmland is actually decreasing in the U.S., as large amounts of farmland are converted to suburban use each year, for things like housing, schools, and offices.
+In fact, the supply of available farmland in the U.S. is decreasing, as large amounts of farmland are converted to suburban uses each year, such as housing, schools, and offices.

 The combination of falling supply and increasing demand has caused farmland prices to rise steadily for many years.
-As the supply and demand trends are not expected to reverse any time soon, Gladstone Land continues to have a strong future growth outlook.
+As supply and demand trends are not expected to reverse any time soon, Gladstone Land continues to have a strong outlook for future growth.

 Source: Investor Presentation

-Future growth will be achieved through growth at existing properties and by investing in new properties as there is plenty of room for future M&A activities.
+Future growth will be achieved through expansion at existing properties and investment in new properties, with ample room for M&A.

 The U.S. farmland industry is highly fragmented, with significant family ownership.
 This means the environment for continued acquisitions remains fertile for Gladstone Land.
 Gladstone Land continues to make meaningful acquisitions, as seen above, and we believe this is a steady source of growth for the trust moving forward.

 This strategy has led to a higher share count over time.
-With that said, acquisitions are key to the trust’s growth.
+Acquisitions are key to the trust’s growth.
 Gladstone Land continues to pursue attractive acquisition opportunities, and there is little reason to think its growth will cease.

-These fundamentals have led to long-term growth as measured by adjusted FFO, although growth has leveled off recently.
+These fundamentals have led to long-term growth as measured by adjusted FFO, although growth has recently declined.

-We expect adjusted FFO/share growth of 7% per year over the next five years.
+However, we expect an adjusted FFO/share growth of 0% per year over the next five years.

 Dividend Analysis

 Gladstone Land has a good dividend track record.
-The company has paid consecutive monthly dividends since its initial public offering in January 2013 and has increased its dividend every year.
+The company has paid consecutive monthly dividends since its initial public offering in January 2013 and has increased its dividend yearly.

 Final Thoughts

-The rising global population and falling supply of available farmland in the U.S. set up a very favorable future for Gladstone Land.
-Supply and demand factors support continued farmland investment.
-This means Gladstone Land should be able to continue growing its FFO and dividend over the long term.
+The rising global population and declining supply of available farmland in the U.S. create a very favorable future for Gladstone Land.
+Supply and demand factors support continued investment in farmland.
+This means Gladstone Land should be able to continue growing its FFO and dividends over the long term.

-The trust pays an attractive dividend yield of 3.2%, with the potential for dividend increases at a rate above inflation over time.
-Overall, Gladstone Land is an attractive monthly dividend stock, despite having a relatively low yield.
+The trust pays an attractive dividend yield of 5.6%, with the potential for dividend increases that outpace inflation over time.
+Overall, Gladstone Land is an attractive monthly dividend stock for investors prioritizing income.

 Don’t miss the resources below for more monthly dividend stock investing research.